matuteiglesias/journal/content/Teaching/2024-02-16_Enhanced_Course_Outline_for_DPI-663.md

 ## 📅 2024-02-16 — Session: Enhanced Course Outline for DPI-663

 **🕒 13:40–13:55**
-**🏷️ Labels**: DPI-663, Course Design, Government Innovation, Team Dynamics, Project Aristotle
+**🏷️ Labels**: DPI-663, Course Design, Innovation, Government, Education
 **📂 Project**: Teaching
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance the course outline for DPI-663, focusing on technology and innovation in government.
+The goal of this session was to enhance the course outline for DPI-663, focusing on technology and innovation in government.

 ### Key Activities
-- Developed a comprehensive and enhanced course outline for DPI-663.
+- Developed a comprehensive and enhanced course outline for DPI-663, aiming to enrich the content and learning experience.
 - Reflected on the application of empathy, user research, and design thinking in government innovation, drawing insights from Harvard's DPI-663 course.
-- Summarized insights from Google's Project Aristotle on team dynamics, emphasizing psychological safety and group norms.
+- Reviewed Google's Project Aristotle findings on team dynamics and psychological safety, applying these insights to enhance team effectiveness.
-- Outlined strategies to improve team effectiveness using findings from Project Aristotle.
-- Introduced a course on transforming meetings using design thinking to enhance effectiveness.
-- Outlined a course focused on enhancing team dynamics and public communication.
-- Detailed a class overview on clients and project scoping, emphasizing human-centered design and lean startup principles.
+- Planned strategies for improving meeting effectiveness through design thinking.

 ### Achievements
-- Completed the enhanced course outline for DPI-663.
+- Completed an enhanced course outline for DPI-663.
-- Gained insights into team dynamics and government innovation.
+- Gained insights into government innovation through empathy and design thinking.
+- Identified strategies to improve team dynamics and meeting effectiveness.

 ### Pending Tasks
-- Further refinement of course materials and integration of new insights into the curriculum.
+- Further development of course content based on feedback and additional research.